felixge/nodeguide.com/guide/style.md

 Variables and properties should use [lower camel case][camelcase] capitalization.
 They should also be descriptive.
-Single character variables and uncommon abbriviations should generally be avoided.
+Single character variables and uncommon abbreviations should generally be avoided.

 *Right:*